 ● French Lavender, or Lavandula dentata – also thrives in Zones 8-10.
 It grows more in a mounded shape and has a slight camphorous smell.
 It’s the second-most commonly used variety for cooking.

-There is a few different times and ways to plant lavender.
+There is a few different ways and times to plant lavender.
 Growing from seed, in the spring, usually proves to be most difficult.
 The most difficult way to grow lavender is direct seeding in the garden after your last spring frost.
 This produces pretty inconsistent results.

 Another option is to start the seeds indoor in well-drained, quality potting soil, about 6-8 weeks prior to your last spring frost.
 You may even want to add a heat mat to keep the seeds warm during germination.
 Transplant into the garden after the soil is warmed.
 This gives more control over the growing conditions during the delicate germination period.